 A list of my favorite toddler approved toys to aid in development.
 I’ve been playing with the idea of compiling a list of toys that Jaxson (and his brother) and I loved over the past year.
 As most of you know Jaxson is special needs, he was diagnosed with DYRK1A Syndrome back in April of this year.

 He was a potato baby up until he was eight months old, before that he was only in his Fisher Price Rainforest Jumperoo, Rock n Play, or Play Mat.The list I am about to share with you all have been tried and loved by both of my boys and I.

 I wouldn’t have added them on my list of Must Haves if we didn’t love them!
 Between outpatient therapy and home, here’s what we loved!

-His Physical Therapist didn’t recommend the jumperoo but it was the only way momma could get a workout in for 30-45 minutes.
+His Physical Therapist didn’t recommend the jumperoo but it was the only way Mama could get a workout in for 30-45 minutes.
 Lots of flashy lights and music for the little ones, and he was able to jump around and rock back and forth to sleep!

 Our boys LOVE this toy, I am so glad my mom bought this for Jaxson on his first birthday.
 It is extremely educational: ABC songs, numbers, and allows both my boys to explore and use their imaginations.
 It is sometimes known as the “chicken nugget” house.
 I love that this toy can be used for years to come!

-3. Fisher Price Laugh & Learn Smart Car
+Fischer Price Laugh & Learn Car

 Like the toys listed above, it has fun and educational songs, shiny and bright dashboard, three different stages, etc. There are small little compartments for him to practice his fine motor skill by pushing triangles, circles, or squares into their assigned holes.

 I didn’t buy this for Jaxson until I found how much he loved it at his Speech Therapies.
 He loved that every time he put the ball into the gum ball that it would light up and play music.
 He was able to learn to push the knob down to allow the balls to come out.
 I was able to find the exact one he used at therapy at a consignment shop near the house.